 The Group leases property to third parties consisting mainly of retail outlets, offices, warehouses and other structures.
 Rents are predominantly set in EUR in the rental contracts.

-The Group acquired 15 office buildings in the Netherlands which are leased to tenants on fixed longterm rental agreements.
-The Group sold one property in 2017 and two properties in 2019.
-The sale of two additional property was completed in 2020.
-These sales caused a decrease in the amount of contracted revenue.
-Based on these agreements the contracted revenue is as described in the table below.
+The Group owns 10 office buildings in the Netherlands which are leased to tenants on fixed long-term rental agreements.
+Based on the rental agreements the contracted revenue is as described in the table below.

-26. Leases (continued)
+22. Leases (continued)